BS23-SBU-USA/Flutter-Toolkit/network/README.md

-# Flutter Networking Module
+# Networking Plugin for Flutter

-This module provides networking capabilities for your Flutter application.
+This plugin provides networking capabilities for your Flutter application.
 It includes functionality for making various types of HTTP requests and handling API responses.
 The module is organized into several files:

 ## `Dependencies:`
-   - dio: 5.1.1
+   - dio: 5.3.3
    - http_parser: 4.0.2
    - pretty_dio_logger: 1.3.1
-   - logger: 1.1.0
+   - logger: 2.0.2+1
    - internet_connection_checker: 1.0.0+1
    - equatable: 2.0.5